apecloud/kubeblocks/docs/user_docs/kubeblocks-for-milvus/manage-milvus.md

 :::note

-View more flags for creating a MySQL cluster to create a cluster with customized specifications.
+View more flags for creating a cluster to create a cluster with customized specifications.

 ```bash
 kbcli cluster create --help